sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-test-a-contract.md

 const signer = new TestWallet(privateKey, provider);
 ```

-The argument "privateKey" can be a single private key or an array of private keys that the wallet may use to sign transactions.
-The ability of the wallet to send transactions is assigned to the provider by the argument "provider."
+The argument `privateKey` can be a single private key or an array of private keys that the wallet may use to sign transactions.
+The ability of the wallet to send transactions is assigned to the provider by the argument `provider`.
+In other words, the `TestWallet` serves as both a signer and a provider.

 ## Test a Contract Locally